-Nowadays, with remote work becoming increasingly demanding, it is essential to have a space in your home that accommodates your office.
+Nowadays, with remote work becoming increasingly demanding, it is essential to spare room in your home to accommodate your office space.
 Whether you're a part-time working student or a full-time employee, remote working is inevitable.
 Notably, studies have shown an increase in productivity of working from home, and your workspace is one of the factors that contribute to that.
 Hence, it's important to put some effort when you set up an office at home.

 Here's a list of things to consider:

 In the 2019 IWG Global Workplace Survey the Canadian Centre for Occupational Health and Safety stressed the importance of being in a separate room with no disturbances for better concentration.
 Hence, use a spare room that is far away from the kitchen or the living room.
 Food and TV shouldn't be anywhere in sight if you want to get some work done!
 In addition, the physical separation of yourself from your family or the people you live with separates your personal life and your professional life.
 Moreover, your housemates understand the importance of your work by acknowledging the space you need to focus on your work.

 No extra room in your home?

 Of course, you may not always have the luxury of sparing an entire room for your office, especially if you're a student.
 In this case, you will need to get rid of distractions in the room that is available to you.

 - Pick a corner.
 Set up a desk in the corner of the room and claim it as your own workspace.

 - Avoid the TV.
 If you intend to work in your living room, do not just switch off the TV or your playstation but also make sure that you have your back turned on them.

 - Face the window.
 Block the view of your room by looking at the window instead.
 It also prevents you from looking at other people present in the room.